fiduswriter/simple-datatables/README.md

 <script type="text/javascript" src="https://cdn.jsdelivr.net/vanilla-datatables/latest/vanilla-dataTables.min.js"></script>
 ```

+Note that the CDN can take a few hours to update after a new release.
+If you need the latest version and the CDN is still behind then simply replace `latest` in the URLs with the latest release number.

 The JS file should be included before any scripts that call the plugin.

+---

+### Quick Start

 Then just initialise the plugin by either passing a reference to the table or a CSS3 selector string as the first parameter: